the-globe/theglobe-scraper/README.md

             articles.py   # This spider Scrapes through news websites to get articles.

             data_handling.py # handling the scraped data (sort it)

+        redis/              # a directory containing the redisbloom manager __init__.py

+            redis_manager.py # manages all bloomfilter requests to the redis server
 ```

 # Project Architecture (Data Flow)